 During that period, talented Italian also was the winner of the Formula 3 Grand Prix de Monaco in 1994, and also appeared as a guest in British Formula 3.
 He also raced twice in Macau Grand Prix but failed to finish the races.

-Competing in DTM while waiting for the chance in Formula 1
+Competing in DTM while waiting a chance in Formula 1

 In 1995 Fisichella became reserve driver of Minardi F1 Team but had to keep his racing form sharp, so he competed with Alfa Corse team in Deutsche Tourenwagen Meisterschaft and International Touring Car Championship but without some serious success.